WinterLab-Berlin/KineWheelSystem/README.md

 *Example 3: Video Labelling*

 Label the paw locations in `video_file.mp4` as predicted by the neural network.
-The `--hq` flag creates the video in high-quality.
 This call assumes that the prediction results for `video_file.mp4` are stored in the same folder where the video resides.
 The labeled video will be saved to this folder as well.